RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 **For AEPs:** Each AEP has an **initial deadline**.
 Your **first attempt** on an AEP must be submitted by that deadline, and no first attempts on an AEP are accepted after that initial deadline.
 However, once your first attempt is submitted, there is **no deadline** for turning in revisions (if revisions are needed); you can continue to work with an AEP at your own pace once the initial draft is turned in.
 However, **a single deadline of 11:59pm ET on Sunday, December 3** is in place for all work on AEPs.

+Additionally, AEP submissions must represent a good-faith attempt at a complete and correct solution prior to the initial deadline. **Submissions that do not represent such effort before the initial deadline will not be allowed revision.** For example, a submission that consists of a blank page with the student's name on it, is not considered a good-faith effort.
+Neither is a submission that only seriously addresses parts of the problem and leaves other parts blank or guessed at.
+For these and other similar submissions, no revision will be allowed after the initial deadline.
+They will be marked *Incomplete* and revisions may be attempted before the initial deadline; but not afterwards.

 ## Late work and deadline extensions

 Most deadlines in MTH 225 are there for you as "commitment devices", something you can put on your calendar to establish a time frame for completion and to motivate you to complete the work in a timely way.
 But there is also a great deal of flexibility: